Rift131/EventTrackerProject/README.md

 After careful consideration of all the desired functionality with my wife has been made, work will begin on a separate branch while retaining the original work.

-## A Few Screen Shots Taken During The Backend Creation Journey
+## A Few Screen Shots Of Code Taken During The Backend Creation Journey

 * Code excerpt for adding a new Education Event in the database.
 Extra code was written to ensure default values for the subject being recorded and the date when the event occurred.
 By setting the subject to "Not Declared" the intent is to raise awareness to the user so they will update then event with the correct subject.
 The date is set to "now" as this will most likely be the case if the user is recording updates in real time.
 Regardless, it serves as a starting point.